phoenixframework/phoenix/H_ecto-models.md

 . . .
 end
 ```
-Notice the `Repo.preload/2` function.
 Because we declared a relationship in `HelloPhoenix.User`, `%User{}` will now contain a videos property which starts out as an unloaded relationship.
 In order to properly display it in `render`, we'll need to tell Ecto to preload the field.
 Note that `Repo.preload/2` is smart enough to work on just one model or collection of them.

 ### Integrating Ecto into an Existing Application